pdawine/pdawine.github.io/about.md

 <img src="/assets/pictures/self_500x500.jpg" alt="Self" style="width: 300px;"/>

 Welcome to my pages!
 I'm Dawine Pierre, or just "Ben" for relatives.
-I have a diploma in Rural Engineering, a [Specialization in Data Science](https://www.coursera.org/account/accomplishments/specialization/SV2QST3RG45L), 12 GIS certificates from ESRI and ... - I'm a fan of checkers, data, programming, statistics, soccer, and anything for which conception is worthy...
+I have a diploma in Rural Engineering, a [Specialization in Data Science](https://www.coursera.org/account/accomplishments/specialization/SV2QST3RG45L), a license in Software Engineering and ... - I'm a fan of checkers, web programming, statistics, soccer, and anything for which conception is worthy...

 ## A little bit about my background